ebzzry/ebzzry.github.io/emacs-racket.md

 THANKS
 ```

-Next, we want the directory `~/.emacs.d/elisp/geiser/elisp/` to be a
+Next, you want the directory `~/.emacs.d/elisp/geiser/elisp/` to be a
 member of the Emacs variable `load-path` so that `require` and friends
 will know where to find things.
 To do that, add the following to your
 Emacs init file — either in `~/.emacs.d/init.el`, or in `~/.emacs`